Infinite Determinantal Measures and The Ergodic Decomposition of Infinite Pickrell Measures I. Construction of infinite determinantal measures: Introduction

 By definition, we have is a direct sum decomposition

 Note here that

 while

-\subsubsection{Scaling limits.}
+\subsubsection{Scaling limits}

-Recall that the scaling limit, with respect to the scaling \ref{scaling}), of Christoffel-Darboux kernels ${\tilde K}_n^{(s)}$ of the Jacobi orthogonal polynomial ensemble, is given by the Bessel kernel ${\tilde J}_s$ of Tracy and Widom \cite{TracyWidom} (the definition of the Bessel kernel is recalled in the Appendix and the precise statement on the scaling limit is recalled in Proposition \ref{tilde-kernel-kns-js} in the Appendix).
+Recall that the scaling limit, with respect to the scaling \eqref{scaling}, of Christoffel-Darboux kernels ${\tilde K}_n^{(s)}$ of the Jacobi orthogonal polynomial ensemble, is given by the Bessel kernel ${\tilde J}_s$ of Tracy and Widom \cite{TracyWidom} (the definition of the Bessel kernel is recalled in the Appendix~A and the precise statement on the scaling limit is recalled in Proposition \ref{tilde-kernel-kns-js}).

-It is clear that, for any $\beta$, under the scaling (\ref{scaling}), we have
+It is clear that, for any $\beta$, under the scaling \eqref{scaling}, we have

 and, for any $\alpha>-1$, by the classical Heine-Mehler asymptotics for Jacobi polynomials, we have

 It is therefore natural to take the subspace